-Our Nurse Practitioner is on campus in the Nurse's Office at Kingman Hall from 12:00pm to 4:00pm on Mondays, Wednesdays and Thursdays.
+Our Registered Nurse (RN) is on campus in the Nurse's Office at Kingman Hall from 12:00pm to 4:00pm on Mondays, Tuesdays, and Thursdays.
 To set up an appointment, please email WellnessGroup@smcsc.edu with your name and a phone number where you can be reached.
 An SMCX Wellness staff member will call you to review open appointment times and schedule an appointment for you.

 Immunization documentation must be signed or stamped by a physician or health care provider, or a copy of your immunization certification will be accepted.
 Immunization records must have the following information included:

 - Vaccine(s) Name and Date Vaccination(s) was given

 - Address of provider

 Students will submit their completed Health form and required immunization documentation on their SMC applications portal.
 If you need additional information about Spartanburg Methodist College immunization policy, contact Health & Wellness Services at firstname.lastname@example.org